Adalet Ağaoğlu: Life

 She was born on 23 October 1929 in Nallıhan.
 Her father is Hafız Mustafa Sümer, a fabric merchant.
+Her mother is Emine Hanim and hails from Sarajevo.
 She is the second child and only daughter of a family of four children.
 Her siblings are Cazip Sümer (1925–1975), playwright, actor Güner Sümer (1936–1977) and businessman Ayhan Sümer (1930–2020).
 After completing her primary education in Nallıhan, she moved to Ankara with her family in 1938.

 After completing her secondary education at Ankara Girls' High School, she graduated from the French Language and Literature Department of the Faculty of Language, History and Geography of Ankara University in 1950.

 Her interest in literature started with poems in her high school life, and she soon turned to playwriting.
 She started writing for the first time in 1946 by publishing theater reviews in Ulus newspaper.
 Her poems were published in Kaynak Magazine between 1948 and 1950.

 Between 1951 and 1970 she held various positions in TRT.
 She wrote her first radio play, "Aşk Şarkısı", the year she started working at Ankara Radio.
 While working at the radio, she founded the first private theater of Ankara, "Meydan Sahnesi", with her four friends (Kartal Tibet, Üner İlsever, Çetin Köroğlu, Nur Sabuncu).
 She published Meydan Sahne Magazine.
 In 1953, she went to Paris to increase her manners and knowledge about theatre.
 The theatre play "Let's Write a Play", which she wrote with Sevim Uzungören in 1953, was staged in Ankara in the same year.
 The artist, who married engineer Halim Ağaoğlu in 1954, continued as a playwright until she wrote her first novel.
 She became one of the leading playwrights of the sixties and seventies with the plays she wrote one after the other.
 The play Crack on the Roof was banned while it was being staged at the Ankara State Theater in 1965; this event prompted her to write a novel.
 The artist, who resigned from the TRT Radio Department in 1970 on the grounds of confiscating TRT's autonomy, did not engage in any other job other than writing after that date.
 She used pseudonyms such as "Remus Tealada" and "Parker Quinck" in some periods of her literary life.